Our Story

 Founder & Lead Developer

-Ben built PhonoFlow from the ground up — the Android app, the AI speech backend, and the server infrastructure.
-He's heading to Iowa State to study cybersecurity engineering, and brings that same security-first mindset to how PhonoFlow handles student data.
-Zero PII stored isn't a marketing bullet point; it's an architectural decision made from the start.
+Ben built PhonoFlow from the ground up — the app, the AI speech backend, and the server infrastructure.
+He's heading to Iowa State to study cybersecurity engineering, and that same instinct shapes how PhonoFlow handles student data.
+Minimal PII collection isn't a marketing line; it's an architectural decision baked in from day one.

-Madelyn keeps PhonoFlow grounded in the classroom reality.
-She shapes the product roadmap, talks to teachers, and makes sure every feature we ship actually solves a problem educators face — not just a problem that looks good in a pitch deck.
-She handles outreach, partnerships, and making sure the right schools hear about PhonoFlow.
+Madelyn keeps PhonoFlow grounded in classroom reality.
+She shapes the roadmap, talks to teachers, and makes sure every feature we ship actually solves a problem educators face — not just one that sounds good in a pitch.
+She handles outreach, pilot coordination, and making sure the right schools hear about PhonoFlow.

 We're always looking for teachers to pilot PhonoFlow and give us feedback.
 If that's you — reach out.